Pranab Mukherjee: Minister of Finance

 IMF loan.
 Mukherjee signed the letter appointing Manmohan Singh as the Governor of the Reserve Bank of India in 1982.
 He was accused of patronage practices in the Ambani–Wadia industrial feuds.

 Mukherjee was credited with being an early reformer of the Indian economy.
 India Today wrote: "Operation Forward, which [Mukherjee] and then Industries Minister Charanjit Chanana launched in the early 1980s, started the liberalisation process that flowered under Rao and Manmohan Singh".
 A Left-wing magazine once commented that "socialism did not grow out of the pipe Mukherjee smoked".

 Mukherjee was removed from his position as Finance Minister by Rajiv Gandhi in 1984.
 Gandhi had wished to bring in his own team of staff to govern India.
 Mukherjee was replaced even though he was rated as the best Finance Minister in the World that year according to a survey by Euromoney magazine.

 He returned to handling the finances of India during the premiership of Narasimha Rao, after being appointed Deputy Chairman of the Planning Commission.
-During Mukherjee's tenure of 1991 to 1996, Dr. Manmohan Singh as Finance Minister oversaw many economic reforms to end the Licence Raj system and help open the Indian economy.
+During Mukherjee's tenure of 1991 to 1996, Manmohan Singh as Finance Minister oversaw many economic reforms to end the Licence Raj system and help open the Indian economy.

 Mukherjee once again became the Finance Minister of India in 2009.
 He presented the annual budgets in 2009, 2010, and 2011.
 The 2010–11 budget included the country's first explicit target to cut public debt as a proportion of the GDP and Mukherjee targeted a budget deficit reduction of 4.1% of the GDP in the fiscal year 2012–13, from 6.5% in 2008–09.